Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Discussion

 \section{Discussion}

+We summarize our main findings.
+Eq.~\eqref{eq:dA/dt} provides a model-independent, non-Markovian regression equation for steady-state fluctuations and responses.
+As a consequence, we derive generalized fluctuation-response relations Eq.~\eqref{eq:Harada-sasa_like_physical} and Eq.~\eqref{eq:FDT_chi_physical_main}.
+With this framework, we derive generalized transport coefficients directly from correlation functions in a non-equilibrium steady state, with time-reversal symmetry breaking entering explicitly, generalizing the equilibrium Green-Kubo relation to non-equilibrium fluids.
+As a result, dissipative response functions need not remain non-negative: time-reversal symmetry breaking can reduce the effective viscosity and even render the dissipative part negative, behavior that is forbidden in equilibrium fluids.
+Finally, when chemical reactions are coupled to mechanics, the resulting chemo-mechanical feedback generates a reactive contribution to the viscoelastic response and can produce a negative storage modulus at finite frequency, i.e.\ an effective negative elasticity.

 The evolution equation for the correlation function, Eq.~(\ref{eq:dpsi/dt}), is built upon the property of time-translational invariance and a general identity for the steady state correlation functions.
 The procedure is an exact equivalence transformation of correlation functions, a principle that is shared with the Mori-Zwanzig projection operator formalism~\cite{zwanzig2001nonequilibrium}.
 Our formulation provides a direct link between transport coefficients and correlation functions, consistent with the established relations at equilibrium.
 Namely, the memory kernel, Eq.~(\ref{eq:K_0}), is expressed explicitly in terms of the flux-flux correlation function, $\mat{\hat{\phi}}(s)$.
 These are precisely the correlations that determine transport coefficients via the Green-Kubo relations at equilibrium, thus creating a transparent link between the system's memory, its transport properties, and the underlying microscopic fluxes.
+When the reactive frequency matrix $\mat{\omega}=0$, our memory-kernel representation, Eq.~\eqref{eq:K_0}, coincides with that of Ref.~\cite{berne1966calculation}.
+Ref.~\cite{berne1966calculation} shows that this representation is equivalent to the memory kernel derived from the Mori--Zwanzig projection-operator, which suggests our formulation is consistent with projection operator approach.